detemegandy/Android-app-bachelor/README.md

 ### Android-app-bachelor
-During my thesis I mad many smaller test applications and then integrated some into the main application.
+During my thesis I made many smaller test applications and then integrated some into the main application.

 ## Steketid
 This is a finished app to calculate the time it will take to cook a given amount of pizzas using a given amount of ovens.